 Mechanics for Scientists and Engineers

-Mechanics for Scientists and Engineers is one of the ten ePrep courses specially developed to help NSF, NSmen and others to better prepare themselves for studies in universities in Singapore, or overseas.
-Poor foundation in mechanics, especially for those without going through A-level physics, has been a big source of difficulties faced by those doing conventional engineering and physical sciences.
+Mechanics for Scientists and Engineers ePrep course is one of the ten ePrep courses specially developed to help NSF, NSmen and others to better prepare themselves for studies in universities in Singapore, or overseas.
+Poor foundation in mechanics, especially for those without going through A-level physics, has been a big source of difficulties faced by those doing conventional engineering such as mechanical or civil engineering, and physical sciences.

-In order to further assist the students in preparing for their university studies, learning materials on many other subjects are also provided.
-These include materials on physics, mathematics (algebra, calculus, and statistics, etc.), business finance, engineering economy, economics, corporate finance, biotechnology, biology/life science, business ethics, Python Programming, discrete mathematics, etc. Samples can be found below.
+In order to further assist the students in preparing for their university studies, additional learning materials on many other subjects are also provided.
+These include materials on physics, mathematics (algebra, calculus, and statistics, etc.), business finance, engineering economy, economics, corporate finance, biotechnology, biology (or life science), business ethics, Python Programming, discrete mathematics, etc. Samples of these materials can be found below.

 Audio: Fuller Intro to Mechanics for Scientists and Engineers ePrep Course